Okonomiyaki flour: what is it & how to use it

-Picture this; you’re in the mood for some okonomiyaki, you gather all your favorite veggies, pick out the perfect cabbage.
+Picture this; you’re in the mood for some okonomiyaki, so you gather all your favorite veggies, and pick out the perfect cabbage.

-This is a perfectly normal situation, and we understand your pain.
+This is a perfectly normal situation, and I understand your pain.

-While Okonomiyaki translates literally to “whatever you like best,” so technically, you can add the available ingredients at your place and make your own version of the Okonomiyaki.
+Okonomiyaki translates literally to “whatever you like best”.
+So technically, you can add the available ingredients at your place and make your own version of it!

-Today we’ll be discussing exactly that.
-Additionally, we’ve also mentioned the best alternatives to okonomiyaki flour that you can use to get just the same (or even better) results.
+Today I’ll be discussing exactly that.
+Additionally, I’ll mention the best alternatives to okonomiyaki flour that you can use to get just the same (or even better) results.

-This flour is made to rise independently and form a thick texture without any additional ingredients like nagaimo.
+This flour is made to rise independently and form a thick texture without additional ingredients like nagaimo (mountain yam).

 Initially, the okonomiyaki recipe was made with a blend of mountain yam mashed up, and slowly, okonomiyaki flour replaced it as a more accessible choice for everyone.